Nashtronaut/discord-code-formatter/README.md

 ### Thanks for viewing!

 *This project was built using py-cord, a discord.py wrapper.
-See more information here https://github.com/Pycord-Development/pycord*
+See more information here https://github.com/Pycord-Development/pycord

+*This project also uses a library called guesslang, a library to identify code languages from strings.
+See more here https://github.com/yoeo/guesslang*